virgild/testutils/README.md

 #### Cleaning tables

 All tables can be truncated by calling `CleanAllTables()`.
 This runs `TRUNCATE` on all tables in the database, except for those specified in the `Config.DoNotCleanTables` array. `CleanTables()` can also be used to truncate just the passed table names.
 Being in the `CleanTables()` will always truncate a table even if it is included in the `DoNotCleanTables` list.

+### Using MySQLBox outside tests

+It is not recommended to use MySQLBox as a normal MySQL database.
+This component is designed to be ephemeral, and no precautions are implemented to protect the database data.